mueller-lab/PyFRAP/README.md

 ### Running PyFRAP from the command line

-PyFRAP is a complete python packages and can be imported via
+PyFRAP is a complete python package and can be imported via

 ```python
 	import pyfrp
 ```

 Note that PyFRAP has three main submodules: *pyfrp.modules*, *pyfrp.subclasses* and *pyfrp.gui*.
-If you do not want to use any GUI elements, we recommend only important the modules you need.
+If you do not want to use any GUI elements, we recommend only importing the modules you need.

-### Using PyFRAP GUI to analyze a FRAP experiments
+### Using the PyFRAP GUI to analyze a FRAP experiment

 Check out the PyFRAP wiki's [First Steps Section](https://github.com/alexblaessle/PyFRAP/wiki/FirstSteps).